Skip to content

-INotifyPropertyChanged, the Anders Hejlsberg Way
+INotifyPropertyChanged, The Anders Hejlsberg Way

 Back in September I was watching the Build session that Anders Hejlsberg was giving on the Future directions for C# and Visual Basic and something small but interesting stood out to me in the demo code he used.